Applying to economics Ph.D. programs

 Here are a few red flags that you would like to avoid when applying to Ph.D. programs.

 2. Too many years have passed since graduation.
 This signals that you are not committed.
-That said, sometimes we admit applicants that have graduated long ago, but usually it’s because the subsequent experience is highly relevant.
+That said, we sometimes admit applicants who graduated long ago, but usually only when the subsequent experience is highly relevant.

 3. Too many master’s degrees.
 One M.A. is okay.
 But multiple M.A. signals that you have been rejected by Ph.D. programs before.